MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/CQD-Power-BI-connector.md

 If a new version of the Microsoft Call Quality connector is released, replace the old connector file in the *Custom Connectors* directory with the new file.

-Customers in Government cloud environments (GCC, GCC-H, DoD) will need to [install the connector](/power-bi/connect-data/service-gateway-custom-connectors) with an [on-premises data gateway](/power-bi/connect-data/service-gateway-onprem) for compatibility with Power BI Service.
-Without an on-premises gateway, Government cloud customers will only be able to use the Microsoft Call Quality connector in Power BI Desktop.
+Customers in Government cloud environments (GCC, GCC-H, DoD) need to [install the connector](/power-bi/connect-data/service-gateway-custom-connectors) with an [on-premises data gateway](/power-bi/connect-data/service-gateway-onprem) for compatibility with Power BI Service.
+Without an on-premises gateway, Government cloud customers can only use Microsoft Call Quality connector in Power BI Desktop.

 ## Setup

 To build a report and run queries, you first need to connect to the CQD data source.
-Follow the steps below in order to connect:
+In order to connect, perform the following steps:

-1. In the Home tab of Power BI Desktop, select on *Get Data*.
+1. In the Home tab of Power BI Desktop, select **Get Data**.

     ![Get Data in the Power BI Connector.](media/CQD-power-bi-connector1-resize.png)

 2. The *Get Data* window should appear at this point.
-Navigate to *Online Services*, then select *Microsoft Call Quality (Beta)* and hit *Connect*.
+Navigate to **Online Services**, then select **Microsoft Call Quality (Beta)** and select **Connect**.

     ![Microsoft Call Quality in the Power BI Connector.](media/CQD-power-bi-connector2-resize.png)

-3. You'll be prompted to sign in next.
-Use the same credentials that you use for Call Quality Dashboard.<sup>2</sup>
+3. In the sign-in prompt, use the same credentials that you use for Call Quality Dashboard.<sup>2</sup>

-4. The next prompt will give you the option between two *Data Connectivity modes*.
-Select *DirectQuery* and hit *OK*.
+4. The next prompt gives you the option between two **Data Connectivity modes**.
+Select **DirectQuery**, then select **OK**.

-5. Finally, you'll see a final prompt showing you the entire data model for Call Quality Dashboard.
-No data will be visible at this point, only the data model for CQD.
-Select *Load* to complete the setup process.
+5. The final prompt shows you the entire data model for Call Quality Dashboard.
+No data is visible at this point, only the data model for CQD.
+Select **Load** to complete the setup process.

-6. At this point, Power BI will load the data model onto the right side of the window.
-The page will remain otherwise blank, and no queries will be loaded by default.
-Proceed to **Building Queries** below in order to build a query and return data.
+6. At this point, Power BI loads the data model onto the right side of the window.
+The page remains otherwise blank, and no queries are loaded by default.
+In order to build a query and return data, see [Building Queries](#building-queries).

-If any of the steps during this setup process weren't clear, you can find a more detailed explanation of the process in [Quickstart: Connect to data in Power BI Desktop](/power-bi/desktop-quickstart-connect-to-data).
+If any of the steps during this setup process aren't clear, you can find a more detailed explanation of the process in [Quickstart: Connect to data in Power BI Desktop](/power-bi/desktop-quickstart-connect-to-data).

 ## Building Queries